By Linda Raftree, Nicola Harford and Anastasia Mirzoyants

 Many of the MERL approaches and methods outlined above could be considered by other sectors as they move their programmes and services online.
 Understanding how to learn from their digital strategies will be an essential part of the transition, and iMedia is distilling lessons to contribute to this wider purpose.

 Big questions remain, however.
 Will this promise pan out?
-Will digital SBC be able to transform conversations and give greater access to information and positive influences to individuals, especially young people, who currently do not have this access?
+Will digital SBC be able to transform conversations and give greater access to information?
+Will it become a positive influence on individuals, especially young people, who currently do not have such access?
 Will it prove adaptable and scalable, whilst protecting privacy and maintaining trust?
 This is the hope, and going forward, research and learning will need to keep pace with the growth of digital approaches.

 This post is based on research funded in part by the Bill & Melinda Gates Foundation.
 The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of the Bill & Melinda Gates Foundation.